 Intrauterine Device (IUD)

-The intrauterine device (IUD), also known by the brand names Mirena, Skyla and Kyleena and Paraguard are T-shaped plastic devices.
-A health care provider inserts an IUD into your uterus during an office visit.
+The intrauterine device (IUD) are T-shaped plastic devices that are placed into the cavity of the uterus during an office visit.
+We offer the following IUD’s: Skyla, Kyleena, Mirena, and Paragard.
 The IUD prevents pregnancy in several ways, including thickening of cervical mucus which prevents sperm from entering your uterus.
-IUDs may be used by most women, including women who have never had children.They do not contain estrogen and may be used for 3, 5 or 10 years depending on which type you choose.
+IUDs containing the progestin hormone called levonorgestrel also thin the lining of the uterus.
+IUDs may be used by most people with a uterus, including people who have never given birth to children.
+IUDs do not contain estrogen and may be used for 3, 5, or 10 years depending on which type you choose.
 LEARN MORE>>

-A birth control implant, also known by the name Implanon or Nexplanon, is a matchstick-sized plastic rod that contains the hormone etonogestrel that prevents pregnancy.
-A health care provider inserts the rod under the skin of your arm during an office visit.
+The contraceptive implant, also known as Nexplanon, is a matchstick-sized plastic rod that contains a progestin called etonogestrel, which is a hormone that prevents pregnancy.
+A healthcare provider inserts the rod under the skin of your arm during an office visit.
 One rod lasts three years.
-Because birth control implants do not contain estrogen, your healthcare provider may recommend an implant if you cannot use estrogen.
+The implant does not contain estrogen.
 LEARN MORE>>

 Depo Provera is an injection of progesterone that lasts for 3 months.
 You may have irregular periods for the first 3-9 months you use Depo Provera.
 After six months, many women stop menstruating.
-Depo Provera causes bone loss so the FDA recommends that it be used for a maximum of 2 years.
+Depo Provera causes bone loss while using it, so the FDA recommends that it be used for a maximum of 2 years.
 If you take Depo Provera we encourage you to supplement your diet with calcium and vitamin D. It may take up to one year to return to normal menses after discontinuing use.
 LEARN MORE>>

-Birth Control Pills
+Birth Control Pills (Oral Contraceptive Pills)

-If you choose to use birth control pills to prevent pregnancy, you take one pill at the same time each day.
-You need to an annual well woman visit to receive a prescription to get birth control pills.
-Birth control pills contain hormones that stop ovulation.
-Depending on the kind of pill you take, it may contain only the hormone progestin, or it may contain both estrogen and progesterone.
+“Birth control” pills prevent pregnancy by stopping ovulation, thickening the cervical mucus, and thinning the lining of the uterus.
+If you choose to use “birth control” pills to prevent pregnancy, you need to take one pill at the same time each day.
+Depending on the kind of pill you choose, it may contain only the hormone progestin or it may contain both estrogen and progesterone.
 If you have side effects or other problems with your pills, do not stop taking your pills abruptly.
 Stopping pills can lead to uterine bleeding and increase your risk of pregnancy.
-If you have problems with your birth control pills, make an appointment with Women’s Health at the Student Health Center to discuss them.
+If you have problems with your pills, make an appointment with Women’s Health at the Student Health Center to discuss them.
 LEARN MORE>>

 Emergency Contraception (Morning-After Pill)

-The female condom is a nitrile condom that you insert into your vagina before having intercourse.
+The female condom is a nitrile condom that is inserted into the vagina before vaginal sex.
 It both prevents pregnancy and reduces your risk of sexually transmitted infections (STIs).
-A flexible ring at the closed end holds the female condom in place inside the vagina.
-A flexible ring at the open end of the female condom stays outside the vagina during intercourse.
-When the nitrile heats to your body temperature the material adheres to the walls of the vagina.
-A prescription can be written for the female condom.
-Most insurance companies will cover the cost of the female condom and another form of contraceptive at $0 or minimal cost.
+A flexible ring at the closed end holds the “female” condom in place inside the vagina.
+A flexible ring at the open end of the “female” condom stays outside the vagina during sex.
+When the nitrile heats to your body temperature, the material adheres to the walls of the vagina.
+A prescription can be written for the “female” condom.
+Most insurance companies will cover the cost of the “female” condom and another form of contraceptive at $0 or minimal cost.
 The Student Health Center Pharmacy carries female condoms.
 LEARN MORE>>

 A diaphragm is a shallow, dome-shaped latex cup with a flexible rim.
 You fill it with spermicide and insert it in your vagina.
 When you place it properly, it covers your cervix, blocking the opening to your uterus.
 Leave your diaphragm in place six hours after you have intercourse.
-Women’s Health can fit you for a diaphragm at the Student Health Center.
+Women’s Health offers one type of diaphragm, that goes by the brand name of Caya, that does not require fitting.
 LEARN MORE>>

 The birth control sponge, also known by the brand name Today Sponge, is a round foam sponge filled with spermicide.
-You moisten it with water and place it in your vagina against your cervix before intercourse.
-Leave the sponge inside you for six hours after you have intercourse.
+You moisten it with water and place it in your vagina against your cervix before vaginal sex.
+Leave the sponge inside the vagina for six hours after you have vaginal sex.
 LEARN MORE>>

 A cervical cap, also known by the brand name FemCap, is a silicone cup that fits around the cervix, blocking sperm from entering the uterus.
 Because it is not made of latex, a cervical cap might be a favorable option if you are allergic to latex.
 This is not available at Student Health.
 LEARN MORE>>

 Spermicides are substances that prevent pregnancy by immobilizing sperm.
-They come in different forms, including cream, film, foam, gel or suppository.
-You may use them alone or with other methods of birth control.
+They come in different forms, including creams, films, foams, gels or suppositories.
+You may use them alone or with other methods of pregnancy prevention.
 You will always use spermicide with a diaphragm or cervical cap.
-You must insert spermicide into your vagina before each act of intercourse in order to prevent pregnancy.
+You must insert spermicide into your vagina before each act of vaginal sex in order to prevent pregnancy.
 LEARN MORE>>